MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/confirm-and-transfer.md

 This setup isn't required in all situations.
 The example shown here ensures that work can be broken by shipment, which will support the example scenario provided later in this topic.
 There are also other ways to accomplish this.

 1. Go to **Warehouse management** > **Setup** > **Work** > **Work templates**.
-1. Find or create a work template where you want to set up the confirm-and-transfer feature.<br>(If you're working with the **USMF** legal-entity demo data, then edit the **51 Pick to stage** work template.)
+1. Find or create a work template where you want to set up the confirm-and-transfer feature (If you're working with the **USMF** legal-entity demo data, then edit the **51 Pick to stage** work template.)
 1. Select **Edit query** on the action pane to open the **Sales** flyout.
 1. Open the **Sorting** tab on the flyout.
 1. Select **Add** to add a new row to the table and then make the following settings for the new row: <!-- KMF: what are we doing here?
 What do these settings do?
 Do we always want to do this?
 Do we have a link for more info? -->